What to Expect at Holy Wisdom Orthodox Church

 our

-Calendar for our schedule of service times and events.
+Calendar for the schedule of service times and events.
 Our typical

 weekly schedule includes services on Wednesday and Saturday evenings, as